 This is most advantageous for couples who plan to buy more than one property.
 Having one person paying a mortgage allows your spouse to buy a second property as a first-time home buyer.
 This allows them to avoid the Additional Buyers Stamp Duty (ABSD) on the second purchase.

-However, this can result in some unfairness, if more than one person is unofficially paying for the mortgage.
+There is also the question of fairness if more than one person is unofficially paying for the mortgage.
 For example, if a spouse or in-law contributes the cash for the mortgage, but is not listed as a borrower.
 Consider the consequences if, say, an in-law has been providing the cash for the mortgage, but the sole listed borrower exercises his right to kick out the in-law.

 (This is not to say such issues can’t be disputed in court, but the costs and length of the legal battle can be draining).